sajax88/bumashtina/README.md

 ## I just want to run the program

-You'll need to download this repo and go into the `bumashtina` directory.
+You'll need to download the compiled version from [releases](https://github.com/sajax88/bumashtina/releases) or download this repo and go into the `bumashtina/build/bin` directory.

 ### Windows
-Open your terminal and run: `./build/bin/bumashtina.exe`
+Open your terminal and run: `./bumashtina.exe`

 ### Mac
-Open your terminal and run: `open ./build/bin/Bumashtina.app`
+Open your terminal and run: `open ./Bumashtina.app`

 If the app is considered unsafe, remove the quarantine attribute:
-`xattr -dr com.apple.quarantine /Applications/Bumashtina.app
+`xattr -dr com.apple.quarantine ./Bumashtina.app
-open /Applications/Bumashtina.app`
+open ./Bumashtina.app`

 ### Linux (tested on Ubuntu)
-Open your terminal and run: `./build/bin/bumashtina` for Ubuntu 22 or `./build/bin/bumashtina_with_libwebkit2gtk_41` for Ubuntu 24
+Open your terminal and run: `./bumashtina` for Ubuntu 22 or `./bumashtina_with_libwebkit2gtk_41` for Ubuntu 24

 ## I want to customize or contribute